thomasabishop/eolas/Mathematics/Algebra/Solving_equations.md

 ---
-tags:
+categories:
   - Mathematics
-  - Algebra
-  - operators
+tags: [algebra]
 ---
 ## Use inversion of operators

 When solving equations we frequently make use of the [ operator inversion rules](../Prealgebra/Inversion%20of%20operators.md) to find the solutions.